 Short range training (up to 100 yards)

 Short range training also called "yard training" consists of obedience work and behavior correction within a relatively short range - up to 100 yards.
-Short range trainers such as the PetSafe 305 Series Remote Trainer is an excellent choice for working with your dog in your backyard or in your home.
+Short range trainers such are an excellent choice for working with your dog in your backyard or in your home.
 They can be used to reinforce basic obedience commands or correct unwanted behavior such as digging or getting into the trash.